 Admission data indicates that SUNY College at Oswego regularly accepts students with ACT's of 22 and above.
 Successful applicants typically send ACT scores in the top 37 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 27 and above have very competitive chances.
 The school ranks #49 in New York for highest average ACT composite score.
 29 percent of applicants submit ACT scores to SUNY College at Oswego.

 |Less than 20||Low||<33%|

 You will need very good grades in high school to get into SUNY College at Oswego.
 The average high school GPA of the admitted freshman class at SUNY College at Oswego was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #44 in New York for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as SUNY College at Oswego accepts 54% of students who apply.

 |3.50 to 3.75||23%||Avg +|

 |3.00 to 3.25||22%||Avg -|

 |2.75 to 3.00||11%||Reach|

 55% of SUNY College at Oswego freshman were in the top twenty five percent of their high school graduating class.